Poppy is the author of "A Bard's Lament" and the Black Diamond series. She lives in Enoshima with her husband and young son.

 You may or may not have already seen this collage someone made of clippings saying what millennials were killing on Reddit.

-And yet, people like journalists above think it's appropriate to blame us for everything.
-If you grow up in a world where you have to go to university and land yourself in thousands of dollars' worth of debt, grab the first job you can and hold onto it even if it crushes your soul and has nothing to do with your degree, and find somewhere to live that you can actually afford even if it sucks, and then being blamed for large businesses crumbling, then who can blame you for becoming depressed?
+And yet people like journalists above think it's appropriate to blame us for everything.
+If you grow up in a world where you have to go to university and land yourself in thousands of dollars' worth of debt, grab the first job you can and hold onto it even if it crushes your soul and has nothing to do with your degree, and find somewhere to live that you can actually afford even if it sucks, and then be blamed for large businesses crumbling, then who can blame you for becoming depressed?